nehaaa77/Amazon-clone/README.md

 # Amazon-clone
-this is the amazon clone using htmml and css
+this is  amazon clone using html and css